Horus Music Publishing

 What's the difference between PPL and PRS - and do you need both?

-I am already registered directly with my local PRO, is there still a benefit to joining Horus Music Publishing?
+I am already registered direct with my local PRO, is there a still a benefit in joining Horus Music Publishing?

-Most major territory PROs are part of the reciprocal network, which means if royalties are generated outside of your home territory, they’re sent through the local PROs to your home PRO to be then paid out to the publisher/songwriter.
-But when the royalties are transferred from one PRO to another, each PRO takes a cut of the amount generated from your work.
+Most major territory PROs are part of the reciprocal network, which means if royalties are generated outside of your home territory, the royalties are sent through the local PROs to your home PRO to be then paid out to the publisher/songwriter.
+However, when the royalties are transferred from one PRO to another, each PRO will take a cut of the amount generated from your works..

-When registering your works with Horus Music Publishing, we are direct members with, and register your works directly with worldwide PROs covering 110 territories.
-This means we eliminate the need for a third party taking a percentage of your royalties.
-We also handle all the admin on your behalf, such as making sure your works are registered correctly, reporting live performances and ensuring royalties are matched and paid.
+When registering your works with Horus Music Publishing, we are direct members with, and register your works directly with worldwide PROs covering 110 territories, which means we help cut out the middlemen all taking a percentage of your royalties.

-If I sign up for Horus Publishing would that prevent me from signing up to another publisher deal?
+If you sign up for Horus Publishing would that prevent you from signing up to another publisher deal?

-Once you’ve submitted a song through your Horus Music Limited account, that song would be exclusive to Horus Music Publishing for the duration of the agreement.
-But if you decide to sign a deal with another publishing company, just let us know and we can take down the songs you request from our system.
+Once you submit a song through your Horus Music Limited account, that song would be exclusive to Horus Music Publishing term duration of the agreement.
+However if you were to sign a deal with another publishing company, you can simply email our team and we can issue a takedown of the songs you request from our system.

-If I compose music without lyrics do I still need to register as a member of a PRO, or sign to a music publisher?
+If you compose music without lyrics do you still need to register as a member of a PRO, or sign to a music publisher?

-Even if you’re composing instrumental music, you’re still considered a songwriter and your written music will still generate publishing royalties.
-This means you still need to register as a member of a PRO or sign to a music publisher.
+Yes, even if you are composing instrumental music, you are still a songwriter and your written music will still generate publishing royalties.

 If I move from one publisher to Horus Music Publishing, how will you ensure past royalties are collected?

-How past royalties are collected will depend on the termination clause in your previous publisher’s contract.
-We handle this process on a case-by-case basis with you and your former publisher, to ensure your works are correctly transferred to Horus Music Publishing.
-If you need to start this process, please contact a member of our team.
+This will be based on what the termination clause is in your previous publisher’s contract.
+So this will be a process we go through on a case-by-case basis with you and your previous publisher to make sure that the works are correctly transferred to Horus Music Publishing.

 Society Partners